oxcamne/oxcam/README.md

 A group can choose how much of the above to implement and can expand it's use over time.

+For questions, bug reports, feature requests etc. use the Issues forum in this repository (to post you need to register on github).

 The project includes an online [User Guide](https://oxcamne.github.io/oxcam).

 ## Prerequisites